BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 In order to optimise the existing process I investigated how submissions could be screened to remove harmful content before a human is required to look at it.
 Content like free text can be easily processed to detect offensive words (although the process is fallible e.g resulting in false positives).

 Imagery, however, is a more complex computational problem to solve due to the range of material that can be submitted.
 In order to investigate a solution I utilised the [Microsoft Azure Computer Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/#overview).
-This tool uses Artificial Intelligence (AI) on the Azure cloud computing system to analyse imagery and video to extract a variety of visual features from the image.
+This tool uses the Azure cloud computing system to analyse imagery and video to extract a variety of visual features from the image.
 For the purposes of my Proof of Concept (PoC) application I wanted to use Computer Vision to analyse imagery submitted through our crowdsourcing applications to:

 * Detect visual features in an image e.g. `table`, `person`, or `indoor`
 * Analyse the image and describe, in human-readable language, what it contains
-* Provide a confidence value to indicate how sure the AI was about its assessment
+* Provide a confidence value to indicate how sure Computer Vision was about its assessment

 ## Microsoft demo of Computer Vision API
 ![](../../../assets/images/2021-08-11-autocaption/ms-example.png)

-*Image used from [Microsoft AI Demo website](https://aidemos.microsoft.com/computer-vision) &#169; Microsoft 2021*
+*Image used from [Microsoft Azure's Computer Vision Demo website](https://aidemos.microsoft.com/computer-vision) &#169; Microsoft 2021*

 The example above shows how the original image has been analysed by the Computer Vision API and its content is then available for review, alongside a percentage confidence in its accuracy.
 A plain-text description attempts to provide a human-readable description of the image, which is reasonably accurate.